-In FY2021, the FDA conducted six remote evaluations of non-U.S. CIs from U.S. sponsor or agent locations, including five for non-U.S. CIs from their U.S. sponsor locations and one for a non-U.S. sponsor from its U.S. agent’s location (Table 1).
-All six non-U.S. sites were in the European Union (EU), where the General Data Protection Regulations (GDPR) limited the transmission of identifiable health data outside the EU.
-For the evaluations of the five CIs, source document review was conducted by the CI staff viewing the source documents and then screen sharing with the FDA inspectors at the U.S. sponsor locations.
-The evaluation of the non-U.S. sponsor was conducted remotely via teleconferencing and screen sharing from its U.S. agent’s location.
+In FY2021, the FDA conducted six remote evaluations of non-US CIs from US sponsor or agent locations, including five for non-US CIs from their US sponsor locations and one for a non-US sponsor from its US agent’s location (Table 1).
+All six non-US sites were in the EU, where the General Data Protection Regulations (GDPR) limited the transmission of identifiable health data outside the EU.
+For the evaluations of the five CIs, source document review was conducted by the CI staff viewing the source documents and then screen sharing with the FDA inspectors at the US sponsor locations.
+The evaluation of the non-US sponsor was conducted remotely via teleconferencing and screen sharing from its US agent’s location.

 Remote review of study records obtained through the FDA’s information request

-The FDA conducted remote reviews of study records obtained through an FDA information request for three non-U.S. CIs located in Poland, Canada, and South Korea when on-site inspections were not feasible from October 2020 to March 2021 due to the pandemic and conducting a comprehensive remote evaluation was limited due to reasons such as staffing issues or institutional restrictions (Table 1).
+The FDA conducted remote reviews of study records obtained through an FDA information request for three non-US CIs located in Poland, Canada, and South Korea when on-site inspections were not feasible from October 2020 to March 2021 due to the pandemic and conducting a comprehensive remote evaluation was limited due to reasons such as staffing issues or institutional restrictions (Table 1).
 In these instances, the FDA made voluntary information requests to the sponsor.
 FDA inspectors then reviewed the study records obtained from the sponsors, which were limited to electronic case report forms, monitoring reports, and lab reports.

 This remote review method was different from the two types of RRAs described above because the records reviewed were limited to what the sponsor could provide, and there were no interactions with CIs via teleconference or otherwise.